xgao922/ViT-Prisma/docs/README.md

 ## Suite of Pretrained Vision SAE Weights

 For a full list of SAEs for all layers, including CLIP top k, CLIP transcoders, and DINO SAEs, **see [here](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/docs/sae_table.md)**.
 More details are in our whitepaper [here](https://arxiv.org/abs/2504.19475).
+We've also visualized some Prisma SAEs [here](https://semanticlens.hhi-research-insights.de/umap-view).

 We recommend starting with the vanilla CLIP SAEs, which are the highest quality.
 If you are just getting started with steering CLIP's output, we recommend using the [Layer 11 resid-post SAE](https://huggingface.co/prisma-multimodal/sparse-autoencoder-clip-b-32-sae-vanilla-x64-layer-11-hook_resid_post-l1-1e-05).